xraypy/feff85exafs/src/OPCONSAT/README.md

    reading of the `iplsmn` parameter at lines 266-267
  * Edit `../POT/libpotph.f` and uncomment the call to `feffloss` at lines 292-294
+ * uncomment all the lines related to OPCONSAT in the main Makefile
+ * uncomment all the lines related to OPCONSAT in `src/POT/Makefile`

 # Build and install